 Position statements represent Corteva’s informed views and opinions on industry-related issues.
 They cover a range of topics that reinforce our commitment to sustainable growth and are important to stakeholders.

-Of the many challenge’s agriculture faces today, the impact of a changing climate – from extreme weather events and wildfires, to melting glaciers and ice packs, to compromised plant, animal, and marine habitats – may be one of the greatest that we face in this lifetime.
-Increasingly, farmers around the world are contending with shifting weather patterns, unpredictable water supplies, and threats from diseases, weeds and insects.
+Of the many challenges agriculture faces today, the impact of a changing climate – from extreme weather events and wildfires; to melting glaciers; to compromised plant, animal, and marine habitats – may be one of the greatest that we face in this lifetime.
+Increasingly, farmers around the world are contending with shifting weather patterns; unpredictable water supplies; and threats from diseases, weeds and insects.